BeTomorrow/micro-observables/README.md

 _A simple Observable library that can be used for easy state management in React applications._

-## Observables
+## Introduction

-In micro-observables, observables are objects that store a single value and that notifies when this value changes.
+In micro-observables, observables are objects that store a single value and that allow to be notified when this value changes.
 If you are used to RxJS, you can think of micro-observables as a tiny subset of RxJS exposing only the `BehaviorSubject` class.

-Observables can be transformed into new observables by applying functions on them,
+Observables can be converted into new observables by applying functions on them, such as `transform()` and `onlyIf()`.

+Micro-observables works great in combination with React thanks to the use of the `useObservable()` and `useComputedObservable()` hooks.
+It can be used as a simple yet powerful alternative to Redux or MobX.

+Micro-observables has been inspired by the simplicity of [micro-signals](https://github.com/lelandmiller/micro-signals).
+We recommend checking out this library for event-driven programming.

 ### Basic usage